Meet the Board

 Bertha and her husband owned a small store and a towing company.
 They did towing for the State Corporation Commission and AAA.
 She taught Sunday school for several years.
 Bertha taught herself to crochet and sew.
 Bertha has been sewing for over 50 years and crocheting for over 54 years.
 She brings a wealth of knowledge and experience in sewing and crocheting to Community Threads.
 She has been involved in giving back to the community through her stitching for over 11 years.
 Bertha has been involved in several nonprofit organizations and was one of the founding members of Community Threads.

-Crochet doll version of Bertha Rector, Secretary of the Board of Directors for Community Threads.
+Crochet doll version of Bertha, Secretary of the Board of Directors for Community Threads.

 Secretary